Congratulations to Washington Sea Grant’s European Green Crab Prevention Team, winner of the 2020 Salish Sea Science Prize!

-The SeaDoc Society will consider all nominees and select a prizewinner.
+The SeaDoc Society considered all nominees and selected a prizewinner.
 This is not a lifetime achievement award.
-Selection will be based on the nominee’s production of valuable science that informed management or policy – or – for using science to improve management or policy related to the conservation of marine wildlife and the Salish Sea marine ecosystem.
-The decision will be made public when the Prize is awarded.
-The Salish Sea Science Prize will be given at the April 2020 Salish Sea Ecosystem Conference in Vancouver, British Columbia. (http://www.wwu.edu/salishseaconference/).
+Selection was based on the nominee’s production of valuable science that informed management or policy – or – for using science to improve management or policy related to the conservation of marine wildlife and the Salish Sea marine ecosystem.

 About the SeaDoc Society